yegor256/blog/_posts/2015/jul/2015-07-21-hourly-pay-modern-slavery.md

 The problem here is not about
 [punishment]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}).
 This model of work makes me _think like a slave_.
-I think this is a fair exchange&mdash;I give away my freedom (my time), and I get back food and safety.
+I think this is a fair exchange---I give away my freedom (my time), and I get back food and safety.
 I'm a slave not because the master is punishing me and I'm sitting all day long in fetters.
 Absolutely not.
 A slave is not the one who was captured and imprisoned.
 A slave is one who thinks slavery is